 Barbro has wide experience of the different sectors and different regions that make up the IUF, travelling frequently to different countries and to work with different IUF projects.
 She speaks several languages: Swedish, French, Spanish, English.
 Her main focus areas are gender equality, project coordination and trade union development, and responsibility for Nordic Unions.

-Biff is one of the founding members of WIEGO, and has participated actively in the Steering Committee/Board, Management and Finance Committees.
+William "Biff" Steel is one of the founding members of WIEGO, and has participated actively in the Steering Committee/Board, Management and Finance Committees.
+He currently lives in Accra, Ghana, teaching part-time at the University of Ghana and consulting for the World Bank, International Fund for Agricultural Development, and others.
 At the end of 2005, he retired as Senior Adviser in the Africa Region Private Sector Group of the World Bank, where he had worked since 1983, specializing in small enterprise development and microfinance.
-He is currently living in Accra, Ghana, teaching part-time as Adjunct Professor at the Institute of Statistical, Social and Economic Research (ISSER), University of Ghana, and working as a consultant for the World Bank, International Fund for Agricultural Development, and others.
-He led a WIEGO team in preparing the Diagnostic Framework for the World Bank's study on Raising Productivity and Reducing Risks of Household Enterprises in six African countries, and is overseeing the Ghana study.
+He led a WIEGO team in preparing the Diagnostic Framework for the World Bank’s study on Raising Productivity and Reducing Risks of Household Enterprises in six African countries.

-As Co-Chair of the Committee of Donor Agencies for Small Enterprise Development (1991-2004), he led the development of Guiding Principles for donor support both for microfinance (1995) and for business development services (2001).
-He has published numerous studies, articles and books on small enterprise development, informal financial markets, microfinance regulation, employment of women, and industrial adjustment.
+He has published numerous studies, articles and books on small enterprise development, informal financial markets, microfinance regulation, informal workers, employment of women, and industrial adjustment.
 He previously taught economics at Vanderbilt University and the University of Ghana, and he has served as an Advisor in the African Development Bank and the Indonesia National Planning Agency.

 Ela Bhatt is founder of the Self Employed Women’s Association (SEWA) and served as the General Secretary of SEWA from 1972- 1996.
 She served as chair of the WIEGO Steering Committee until 2005.
 A lawyer by training, Ms. Bhatt is a respected leader of the international labour, cooperative, women and micro-finance movements who has won several national and international awards.
 She was one of the founders of Women’s World Banking and previously served as Chair of the International Alliance of Homebased Workers [HomeNet], of the International Alliance of Street Vendors [StreetNet], and of WIEGO.
 She also served as a trustee of the Rockefeller Foundation.
 Most recently, she authored the book, We Are Poor but So Many: The Story of Self-Employed Women in India.